ansible/molecule/doc/source/configuration.rst

 This file (molecule.yml), located in the role directory, contains all the molecule-specific information for the role in the directory in which it's located.
-It allows you to configure how molecule, vagrant and ansible will behave.
-This information is contained in 3 top level YAML sections: molecule, ansible and vagrant.
+It allows you to configure how molecule, ansible, verifiers, and drivers will behave.
+This information is contained in top level YAML sections described below.

 Molecule Section
 ----------------